Thursday, June 28, 2018

 Is Michael a racist?
 At least as we define these things in 2018, I think he's absolutely a racist.
 Although he's not, by the end of the show, what he was in Season One, he still shows some signs of racism.
 He is still afraid on occasion that Darryl will physically assault him based partly on Darryl being a large black man, even though Darryl has shown his good sense and trustworthiness over and over.

 One might claim that Michael isn't racist, he's just ignorant.
-It's okay to laugh at his racism, because it's based on him being a rube who doesn't know better rather.
+It's okay to laugh at his racism, because it's based on him being a rube.
+We can forgive him, for he knows not what he does.
 He actually believes that he is enlightened, as a matter of fact.

 Is Michael a good person?
 Well, it certainly seems that viewers like him.
 (The surest sign that fans have taken to him is the number of people I know who still do the "That's what she said" bit at every opportunity.
 I'm one of them.)
 Does this mean we're being bad fans?
 I don't think so, as long as we "like" him in the ambiguous way the show presents him to us.
 I definitely found myself cringing and

 even shouting at Michael during some scenes I'd forgotten about.
 But when I'm shouting at him, it's because I've seen enough to know he can do better, and I'm disappointed when he doesn't.
-But I can still laugh at his failures.
+I can still laugh at his failures through the disappointment.

 I don't think I'm a bad fan for liking him, unless all of Michael's subordinates on the show are bad people for liking him, too.
 They've certainly been given more reason than anyone to dislike him.
 But they send him off with a loving Broadway-style tribute song they wrote for him, Why?
 Well, at the end of the day, most of us don't get to pick our co-workers anymore than we get to pick our family.
 You can end up with anyone.
 The employees of Dunder Mifflin/Sabre are wise enough to know that given all of the people out there you could end up with, Michael Scott, weighed in the balance, isn't the worst you can do.